-- 3. Samples taken in compliance with the monitoring requirements specified above shall be taken at the Outfall 001 prior to mixing with the receiving water.
-There shall be no visible sheen or floating solids or visible foam in other than trace amounts as observed in the effluent discharge and there shall be no discharge of sanitary wastes as reported monthly. - 4.
-The facility may produce Type I reuse water in the future and shall be required to obtain separate permit authorization from DWQ that will include provisions covering the type of reuse of the effluent. - D. Reporting of Monitoring Results. - 1.
-Reporting of Wastewater Monitoring Results Monitoring results obtained during the previous month shall be summarized for each month and reported on a Discharge Monitoring Report Form (EPA No. 3320-1)\ as back up, or preferrably by NetDMR, post-marked or entered into NetDMR no later than the 28th day of the month following the completed reporting period.
+D. Reporting of Monitoring Results.

+1. Reporting of Wastewater Monitoring Results Monitoring results obtained during the previous month shall be summarized for each month and reported on a Discharge Monitoring Report Form (EPA No. 3320-1)\ or by NetDMR, post-marked or entered into NetDMR no later than the 28th day of the month following the completed reporting period.
+The first report is due on Month 28, 20--.
 If no discharge occurs during the reporting period, "no discharge" shall be reported.
-Legible copies of these, and all other reports including metals reports and whole effluent toxicity (WET) test reports as required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VII.G), and submitted by NetDMR, or to the Division of Water Quality at the following address:
+Legible copies of these, and all other reports including whole effluent toxicity (WET) test reports required herein, shall be signed and certified in accordance with the requirements of Signatory Requirements (see Part VII.G), and submitted by NetDMR, or to the Division of Water Quality at the following address: